/ /

 Way back in the early days of the genre there were very few MMORPGs available to console gamers.
 PlayStation 2’s EverQuest Online Adventures was one such game, but unlike Final Fantasy XI, which made the jump across console generations, EQOA never left the PS2 and was eventually shut down in 2012.

-Since then players at Project: Return Home have been working to reverse engineer the game to make it playable once more via PS2 or on PC via emulators.
+Since then, Project: Return Home has been tracking the efforts of player groups to get EQOA playable once more via PS2, or on PC via emulators.

 EverQuest Landmark

-The cancelled MMO EverQuest Next‘s, cancelled sister title Landmark has an emulator project in development (Landmark RE:Build), but progress seems to have stalled.
+The cancelled MMO EverQuest Next‘s, cancelled sister title Landmark has an emulator project that is not cancelled (Landmark RE:Build), but progress is moving slowly.

 Fallen Earth

-Fans of this post-apocalyptic MMO were rewarded for their continued loyalty to the game (which was shuttered in 2019) when an official server was brought online at the end of last year.
+Fans of this post-apocalyptic MMO were rewarded for their continued loyalty to the game (which was shuttered in 2019) when an official server was brought online in October 2021.

 FHX (Ferentus, Herrcot, Xiones)